-This article will dig into the causes of fibroids, explain how your genetic variants can add to the susceptibility, and offer solutions that are backed by research.
+This article digs into the causes of fibroids, explains how your genetic variants can add to the susceptibility, and offers solutions backed by research.

 Symptoms of fibroids include:

 - painful sex

 Fibroids can also play a role in infertility for some women.
 But not all women have symptoms with fibroids - it depends on the location and size.

 Uterine leiomyoma, another name for fibroids, means smooth muscle tumor.